sagnikm02/project-pro/README.md

-This is a QR generator which generates QR code upon recieving a random input URL.
+This is a QR generator which generates QR code upon recieving an input URL.